-A 'departure' is a circumstance where specific legislative, regulatory or court order needs to be followed that differ from some of the requirements of this professional statement.
-RICS members and firms are expected to record such conflict(s) in writing between applicable laws and this professional statement, the deviation(s) taken from this professional statement because of the conflict(s), and any additional reporting or controls implemented based on applicable laws.
+A 'departure' is a circumstance where specific legislative, regulatory or court order needs to be followed that differ from some of the requirements of this professional standard.
+RICS members and firms are expected to record such conflict(s) in writing between applicable laws and this professional standard, the deviation(s) taken from this professional standard because of the conflict(s), and any additional reporting or controls implemented based on applicable laws.

-The requirement to depart from this professional statement pursuant to legislative, regulatory or court order takes precedence over all other requirements of this professional statement.
+The requirement to depart from this professional standard pursuant to legislative, regulatory or court order takes precedence over all other requirements of this professional standard.